Dutzel/ai-recipe-generator/README.md

 `app.always-available-ingredients` and `app.available-ingredients-in-fridge` properties in [application.yaml](src/main/resources/application.yaml).

 Bacon and onions are currently configured for available ingredients in fridge.
-With the input "Potatoes", you should get a recipe with potatoes and bacon.
+With the input "Potatoes", you should get a song with potatoes and bacon.
 ![](docs/images/ui-sample-function-calling.png)

 ## Retrieval-Augmented Generation(RAG)